choria-io/asyncjobs/overview/scheduled-tasks/index.md

 }
 ```

-## Running the Scheduler
+## Running the scheduler

-You can [Deploy to Kubernetes](../handlers-k8s/) using our Helm Charts, or run anywhere else as per below guide.
+[Deploying to Kubernetes](../handlers-k8s/) is supported through Helm charts.
+The scheduler can also run elsewhere using the CLI below.

-Each scheduler needs an, ideally unique, name.
-This will be used in some logs and in leader elections.
+Each scheduler needs a name, ideally unique.
+The name appears in logs and in leader elections.

 ```
 $ ajc task cron scheduler $(hostname -f) --monitor 8080 --context AJC